 \section{Introduction}

 It is well-known that an $n$-vertex planar graph can have at most $3n-6$ edges.
-Given this fact, it is natural to ask about the maximum possible quantities of other structures.
-In 1979, Hakimi and Schmeichel~\cite{hakimi} initiated such a study by determining the maximum number of triangles and $4$-cycles possible in an $n$-vertex planar graph (see also~\cite{ahmad} for a small correction).
+Given this fact, it is natural to ask about the maximum possible number of other substructures.
+In 1979, Hakimi and Schmeichel~\cite{hakimi} initiated such a study by determining the maximum number of triangles and $4$-cycles in an $n$-vertex planar graph (see also~\cite{ahmad}).
 For a given graph $H$, let $f(n,H)$ denote the maximum number of (not necessarily induced) copies of the graph $H$ in an $n$-vertex planar graph.
-Note that we do not require that these copies of $H$ are faces.

-Alon and Caro~\cite{alon} determined the value of the function $f(n,H)$ in the case when $H$ is a complete bipartite graph with smaller part of size at most 2.
+Alon and Caro~\cite{alon} determined the value of the function $f(n,H)$ in the case when $H$ is a complete bipartite graph with the smaller part of size at most two.
 In the same paper they stated a conjecture due to Perles that for any 3-connected planar graph $H$, we have $f(n,H) \le c_H n$ for some constant $c_H$ depending on $H$.
-This conjecture was subsequently verified by Wormald in~\cite{Wormald}.
+This conjecture was subsequently verified by Wormald in~\cite{Wormald} and independently by Eppstein in~\cite{eppstein}.
 The exact value of $f(n,K_4)$ was determined by Wood in~\cite{k4}.
-In~\cite{other}, we determined $f(n,P_3)$, where $P_3$ is the path with $3$ edges.

-In the paper of Hakimi and Schmeichel~\cite{hakimi} an upper bound of $5n^2-26n$ was proved for the maximum number of $5$-cycles possible in an $n$-vertex planar graph.
-They conjectured that a bound of $2n^2-10n+12$ should hold, which is attained by the graph $D_n$ in Figure~\ref{con}.
-We confirm that their conjecture holds (for $n\ge 8$), and provide a complete charactarization of the extremal graphs for all $n$.
-Our main result is the following. \begin{theorem} For $n=6$ and $n \ge 8$, $f(n,C_5)=2n^2-10n+12$.\\ For $n=5$ we have $f(n,C_5)=6$ and for $n=7$ we have $f(n,C_5)=41$.
-Moreover the planar graphs that maximize the number of copies of $C_5$ are the family $D_n$ of the graphs obtained from a cycle on $n-2$ vertices by adding two vertices that are adjacent to each vertex of the cycle (Figure~\ref{con}).
-When $n=8$ or $n=11$ the graphs $A_n$ in Figure~\ref{con} also achieve the maximum. \end{theorem}
+Hakimi and Schmeichel~\cite{hakimi} proved that $f(n,C_5)\leq 5n^2-26n$.
+Furthermore, they conjectured that a bound of $2n^2-10n+12$ should hold, which is attained by the graph $D_n$ obtained from a cycle on $n-2$ vertices by adding two vertices that are adjacent to each vertex of the cycle (see Figure~\ref{con}).
+We confirm that their conjecture holds (for $n\ge 8$), and provide a complete characterization of the extremal graphs for all $n$.
+In the case when $n$ is equal to $8$ or $11$ there are two further extremal graphs $A_8$ and $A_{11}$, pictured in Figure~\ref{con}. \begin{theorem} For an integer $n$ such that $n=6$ or $n \ge 8$,